 Franklin Donald Weaver (1931-2014 ) was a U.S. Army vet, serving from 1953-55.
 "The

 Korean War ended while I was in basic training," he said.
 After serving in France he

 returned to earn a college degree, and has retired from Virginia Beach schools.
 He

 was a former football coach at Calhoun High School and spent most of his career in

 coaching.
-He is married to Ruth Jones Weaver and they live in Virginia Beach,
+He was married to Ruth Jones Weaver and they live in Virginia Beach,

-although he often returns to his hunting cabin at the head of Pine Creek.
+although he often returned to his hunting cabin at the head of Pine Creek.

 So, as I take time to reflect on my uncles lives, maybe you can reflect on the

 contributions of your family members and all veterans everywhere who have helped